MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsTeamsCallHoldPolicy.md

 ## DESCRIPTION
 Teams call hold policies are used to customize the call hold experience for teams clients.
 When Microsoft Teams users participate in calls, they have the ability to hold a call and have the other entity in the call listen to an audio file during the duration of the hold.
-Assinging a teams call hold policy to a user sets an audio file to be played during the duration of the hold.
+Assigning a Teams call hold policy to a user sets an audio file to be played during the duration of the hold.

 ## EXAMPLES